greenbone/gvm-tools/docs/scripting.rst

       return response.get('id')

-The function for creating the task is defined as
+The function for creating the task is defined as:

 .. code-block:: python3